PyAr/tutorial/original/modules.rst

 submodules are present in the package, and imports them all.
-Unfortunately, this operation does not work very well on Windows platforms, where the filesystem does not always have accurate information about the case of a filename!
+Unfortunately, this operation does not work very well on Windows platforms, where the filesystem does not always have accurate information about the case of a filename.
 On these platforms, there is no guaranteed way to know whether a file :file:`ECHO.PY` should be imported as a module :mod:`echo`, :mod:`Echo` or :mod:`ECHO`.
 (For example, Windows 95 has the annoying practice of showing all file names with a capitalized first letter.)
 The DOS 8+3 filename restriction adds another interesting problem for long module names.

 The only solution is for the package author to provide an explicit index of the package.
-The import statement uses the following convention: if a package's :file:`__init__.py` code defines a list named ``__all__``, it is taken to be the list of module names that should be imported when ``from package import *`` is encountered.
+The :keyword:`import` statement uses the following convention: if a package's :file:`__init__.py` code defines a list named ``__all__``, it is taken to be the list of module names that should be imported when ``from package import *`` is encountered.
 It is up to the package author to keep this list up-to-date when a